¡Sí, hablamos español!

 What will you do for me?

-- Initial consultation with registered Legal Document Assistant to assure compliance with state and local filing requirements.
+- Initial consultation with a registered Legal Document Assistant to ensure compliance with state and local filing requirements.

 - Preparation of the initial notices.

 - Professional process service of the initial notices.